skuzzle/restrict-imports-enforcer-rule/README.md

 * _Deprecated_: Setting this property might have no effect but will log a descriptive warning
 * _Soft-Removed_: Setting this property will fail the build with a descriptive warning that this property is no longer supported
 * _Removed_: The property no longer exists and the plugin behaves as if it never did.

+## Versioning and Compatibility
+This project adheres to version 2 of the [semantic version specification](http://semver.org).

+You can always safely update the _minor_ and the _patch_ version of the rule's dependency entry within a pom.xml without breaking your build.
+Interface or behavioral changes will only ever be introduced with a new _major_ version.

+This artifact is (currently) not meant to be used as standalone dependency.
+Thus breaking code changes might occur even between two different patch versions!

 ## Changelog
 ### Version 1.0.1